Think You Have a Pride Problem? This Is How It Affects Your Spiritual Life

 Submit yourselves therefore to God.
 Resist the devil, and he will flee from you.

 These verses describe someone who is fighting, striving, longing, and seeking to live for self.
-He’s consumed by what he wants and finally gave up on prayer since it didn’t get him what he wanted.
+He’s consumed by what he wants and finally gives up on prayer since it didn’t get him what he wanted.

 Living the Self-Life